mhaugrud/msumcspy/_sources/Lists/RepetitionandReferences.rst

     print(newlist)

 ``newlist`` shows the change in three places.
 This can easily be seen by noting that in the reference diagram, there is only one ``origlist``, so any changes to it appear in all three references from ``newlist``.
+This is a manifestation of shallow copying.

 .. image:: Figures/refrep2.png
    :alt: Same reference

 Here is the same example in codelens.
 Step through the code paying particular attention to the result of executing the assignment statement ``origlist[1] = 99``.

 .. codelens:: cl_reprefstep
     :showoutput: